Retford: Air

-Leisure, entertainment, traditions
+Entertainment

 Museum

 Retford is home to the Bassetlaw Museum, which was created in 1983 and has a number of collections donated by people in the local area.
 The museum tells the history of North Nottinghamshire from its earliest people to the present day.
 Collection highlights include: Carlton-in-Lindrick knight, Anglo-Saxon boat and autochromes by Stephen Pegler.
 It was voted the Nottinghamshire Museum of the Year in 2009, following extensive renovation, and is based in the Grade II* listed Amcott House.

 In 2002, the Heritage Lottery Fund gave the museum a grant of £78,000 to enable the purchase and digitisation of 20,000 negatives taken by professional photographers Edgar Welchman and Son of Grove Street, Retford between 1910 and 1960.
 The photograph collection at the Museum contains over 27,000 photographs of the towns and villages of North Nottinghamshire and people who lived there from about 1870 onwards.
 8,000 general photographs from the museum's collections have been added to the Welchman Project images.

 In 2019 The Pilgrims Gallery was added as part of a £750,000 Heritage Lottery funded project to commemorate the 400th anniversary of the Mayflower's voyage to America in 1620.
 The Gallery features a recreation of William Brewster's study.